Mar025/Numeric-Analysis/README.md

 # Numeric-Analysis
 Final Project

-This is a repository with the docs to solve the final project.
+This is a repository with m-files to solve the final project.